mmasden/mmasden.github.io/_posts/2022-11-02-jupyter-lab-examples.markdown

 ## Basic Probability Simulations: Making Sense of Probability in Implementation

 *I assigned this activity, and others like it, to an undergraduate student I was mentoring.
-They had taken a discrete math class and introductory Python, but were interested in learning probability theory, especially with respect to Markov processes on graphs.*
+They had taken a discrete math class and introductory Python, but were interested in learning probability theory, especially with respect to Markov processes on graphs.
+These assignments were accompanied by weekly meetings and assigned readings.*

 <script src="https://gist.github.com/mmasden/3456c3acd484f9e0b7dceaf5a661592d.js"></script>